sk82jack/PSFPL/README.md

 ## Description

-A PowerShell Module to connect to the FPL API
+A PowerShell Module to connect to and interact with the FPL API at https://fantasy.premierleague.com/

 Authored by Jack Denton